saulpierotti/markdown_notebook/bioinformatics_unibo/biophysics.md

 	* It is shorter than a single bond, and the bond with O is longer than a double bond
 	* The plane is defined by O, $C_\alpha$ and N
 * Can every sequence be a protein?
+	* A protein is long between 50 and 200-300 residues
+	* If it is shorter usually it cannot fold in solution
 * The bond between $C_\alpha$ and N is called $\Phi$, the bond between $C_\alpha$ and COOH is called $\Psi$
 	* Rotation is possible around these bonds
 * Amino acids are zwitterionic, meaning that they have at phisiological pH both positive and negative charge